Photo Scanning Gets Ryder Cup History Online

 Back in the days when we would have our photos developed when the film was full, our printed photos would be given to us with their negatives should we wish to develop the photos again.
 With photo scanning services like that at Pearl Scan, those negatives can be scanned to digital using a state of the art negative scanner and then be available on your computer at the click of a mouse.

 Since the phasing out of analogue cameras, negative scanning has been more in demand than ever.
 This has also been helped along by the rise of genealogy (family tracing) websites.
 Some of the sites give you the opportunity to put pictures into your family tree prompting the need for digital copies of old photos.

-Negative scanning can be particularly useful if only the negative of the photo has survived and you would like to edit, enlarge or keep the photo safe for future use.
+Negative scanning can be particularly useful if only the negative of the photo has survived and you would like to edit, enlarge or keep the photo-safe for future use.

-Sometimes the only copy of a photo you have is a developed version after the negative have been lost or disposed of.
-Due to high quality photo scanners, it is now possible to get digital copies of photos where the quality is not compromised through the scanning process.
+Sometimes the only copy of a photo you have is a developed version after the negative has been lost or disposed of.
+Due to high-quality photo scanners, it is now possible to get digital copies of photos where the quality is not compromised through the scanning process.
 Here at Pearl Scan, we can scan old photos to digital helping them to last longer so your memories can be shared and passed down through further generations.
 Both photos and negatives can be scanned to PDF as well as JPEGs and TIFFs, among many other formats to make them compatible with the purpose you wish to use them for.

-Large scale projects like that at St Andrew's University are being conducted more and more to make photos future-proof and more accessible.
-Pearl Scan have over a decade's worth of experience in photo and negative scanning as a company and our staff have over 30 years of experience with a dedication to providing you with the best possible service.
+Large scale projects like that at St Andrew’s University are being conducted more and more to make photos future-proof and more accessible.
+Pearl Scan has over a decade’s worth of experience in photo and negative scanning as a company and our staff have over 30 years of experience with a dedication to providing you with the best possible service.

-If you would like to know more about our photo and negative scanning services, explore our blog posts by following the relevant links on the left hand side or give us a call to speak to one of our friendly team.
+If you would like to know more about our photo and negative scanning services, explore our blog posts by following the relevant links on the left-hand side or give us a call to speak to one of our friendly team.